layers-wp/obox-launchpad/readme.txt

 Tags: maintenance mode, landing page, splash screen Requires at least: 3.3
 Tested up to: 3.5.1
-Stable tag: 1.0.5
+Stable tag: 1.0.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-From the makers of Layers, Launchpad is a 100% free and feature-packed holding page plugin.
+From the makers of Layers, Launchpad by Obox is the best looking holding page for your WordPress site.
+Great for “coming soon”, “down for maintenance” or launch pages.

 == Description ==